-- From the date of my first CT-scan in January 2015, I let both my department chairperson and the dean of the Zarb School of Business at Hofstra University know what was going on with me.
-And I started getting information from the human resources department as well as preparing the required forms for my anticipated sick leave. - At Hofstra University, our spring semester starts at the end of January.
+- From the date of my first scan in January 2015, I let both my department chairperson and the dean of the Zarb School of Business at Hofstra University know what was going on with me.
+And I started getting information from the human resources department so as to prepare the required forms for my anticipated sick leave. - At Hofstra University, our spring semester typically starts at the end of January.
 So, I began teaching my undergraduate and graduate classes without knowing when I would have my surgery and how long I would be out. - I contacted a couple of colleagues who graciously agreed to cover my classes at the time that I needed them.
 Yet, I did not tell my students that I would miss significant time that semester until the Monday before my surgery.
 I did not want them to be uncertain about what they faced that semester.
 My colleagues Andy and Donna did a fabulous job with the classes.
 Bravo to them. - By far the worst thing that I did during the lead up to my Whipple surgery was to go online to read too much about it.
-It was frightening enough to learn what I could on pancreatic cancer and its farreaching consequences.
+It was frightening enough to learn what I could regarding pancreatic cancer and its farreaching consequences.
 But looking at a gruesome (to me) online video on YouTube about the Whipple surgery could have been THE single dumbest thing that I have ever done in my entire life.
 Why would I look at a video that was so gory in detail as to what I would go through?
 Yes, sometimes, ignorance is bliss!!!
+[As I update and expandt the book in summer 2020, I still cannot believe that I did this.]